WICG/encrypted-media-encryption-scheme/explainer.md

 which are aware of the new fields may still need to hard-code assumptions about the encryption schemes supported by these older user agents.

-Even if the application does not specify an encryption scheme, [`MediaKeySystemAccess.getConfiguration()`][] **must** fill in a supported value in the `encryptionScheme` fields of `MediaKeySystemMediaCapability` objects.

-This would allow applications to detect whether or not a user agent recognizes the new field by checking [`MediaKeySystemAccess.getConfiguration()`][].
+Application could detect whether or not a user agent recognizes the new field by checking [`MediaKeySystemAccess.getConfiguration()`][].
 If the configuration returned by `getConfiguration()` does not contain `encryptionScheme`, the field was ignored by the user agent.

 With this technique, a polyfill could take over the role of hard-coding assumptions about what encryption schemes older user agents support.